ellennickles/code-your-way-s24/week6/README.md

     files?
 (See [Coding Train video on how organize your code into multiple JavaScript files](https://thecodingtrain.com/tracks/code-programming-with-p5-js/code/6-objects/4-editor-js-files).)

-### Part 2: Document + GitHub
+### Part 2: Document

-- Push your repository to your GitHub account.
-Write a blog post that includes the original code and a link to the refactored code in GitHub.
+- Write a blog post that includes a link to your refactored code.
 - Describe and reflect on the changes you made and why you made them.
-How did it go with Git and GitHub this week?
+How did it go with Git this week?
 For all of it (including the coding part), where did you get stuck, and what steps did you take troubleshoot?
 Anything that you would like to explore and practice more?
 - [Submit here](https://forms.gle/ec4VxRgt8CtAjDGU7)

-### Part 3: Prepare for next class

-- After spring break, we’ll transition to the second part of the course in which you’ll work on an independent project (which could also be a series of smaller projects) of your choice.
-(And practice programming concepts and strategies from the first half of semester even more!)
-- We'll talk a bit about independent projects in our next class.
-Start pondering / brainstorming what you might like to do and be prepared to informally share some nascent ideas when we meet.